Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 Virtual pages can be mapped:

-- directly to a physical memory pages
+- directly to physical memory pages
 - not mapped to physical (e.g. swapped out to disk)
   - used to manage data that doesn't fit in memory
 - neither of those, for instance pages allocated via `brk` to expand some area that are not mapped until they are used

-A user mode process memory is composed of many Virtual Memory Areas (VMAs) and are stored in the `mm_struct` of the process and can be inspected in the `/proc/<name>/maps`.
+A user mode process memory is composed of many Virtual Memory Areas (VMAs) and they are stored in the `mm_struct` of the process and can be inspected in the `/proc/<pid>/maps` file.

 ![process_VMA](assets/process_VMA.png)